 Research indicates that – of the total population of homeless – 81 percent will enter and exit a shelter quickly, and not return for a prolonged period of time or never return.
-This population of temporary, or transitional, homeless individuals and families experience a life-altering event (e.g. job loss, natural disaster, divorce, abuse, or medical condition) that drives them to homelessness.
+This population of temporary, or transitional, homeless individuals and families experience a life-altering event (e.g. job loss, natural disaster, divorce, abuse, medical conditions, or foreclosure) that drives them to homelessness.

 Typically, these temporary homeless individuals and families merely need a second chance to get their feet back on the ground, attain self-sufficiency, and move quickly toward acquiring some sort of permanent housing.

 In a broad sense, today’s homeless refers to all of these populations.
-While HomeAid serves each of these populations with housing projects across the U.S., the organization’s primary emphasis is the 81-percent of temporary homeless, who are homeless today, but – if we are successful with service providers and community leaders – not tomorrow.
+While HomeAid serves each of these populations with housing projects across the U.S., the organization’s primary emphasis is the 81-percent of temporary homeless, who are homeless today, but – if we are successful with service providers and community leaders – they will not be homeless tomorrow.